Everything you need to know about cherries

 Stomach ache myth:

 There is an age-old rumour that cherries can cause stomach aches or that water should never be drunk with them.
 However, there is absolutely no scientific evidence for this.
 It may be that this myth originated in a time when water quality was much worse than it is today.
 One reason for slight pains after eating cherries could be the high fructose content.
-Many people cannot absorb fructose sufficiently in their small intestine, so the remaining fructose is broken down by bacteria in the large intestine, which leads to the formation of gas that causes abdominal pain.
+Bacteria in the large intestine break down the remaining fructose, which many people cannot absorb sufficiently in their small intestine, leading to the formation of gas that causes abdominal pain.
 As with other foods, it is advisable to enjoy them in moderation and listen to your body!

 Do they burst on trees?

 Sweet cherries, in particular, sometimes appear so firm and crunchy that one wonders why the fruit on the tree does not burst.
-This phenomenon does indeed occur, but only when the cherries are actually about to be harvested.
+This phenomenon does indeed occur, but farmers only experience it when they are actually about to harvest the cherries.
 A downpour can then become scary for the farmer.

 The firm skin of the cherries protects the fruit from fungi and germs and allows a limited amount of water and other substances to escape from the inside of the fruit to the outside.
 At the beginning of fruit formation, the skin is still very thick but as the cherry grows and grows, only a crisp, thin skin remains.
 In the event of a downpour, water can now penetrate through small cracks in the skin into the interior of the fruit.
 This can lead to a process called osmosis: the concentration of fructose is, of course, much higher inside the cherry than on the outside.
 To compensate for the concentration disparity, the water flows into the interior, as the sugar molecules cannot escape.
 The cherry absorbs a lot of water, so it can happen that the fruit bursts.